Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-dds_mixer_intrinsic.rst

 Scaling
 -------

 When configured as a DDS (TP_MIXER_MODE=0) the output of the DDS is intended to be the components of a unit vector.
-For TT_DATA = cfloat, this means that the outputs will be in the range -1.0 to +1.0.
-For TT_DATA=cint16 the output is scaled by 2 to the power 15 such that the binary point follows the most significant bit of the output.
+For ``TT_DATA = cfloat``, this means that the outputs will be in the range -1.0 to +1.0.
+For ``TT_DATA = cint16`` the output is scaled by 2 to the power 15 such that the binary point follows the most significant bit of the output.
 Therefore, if the DDS output is used to multiply/mix, you must account for this 15 bit shift.

 .. _DDS_SSR: